ChiekoN/Flutter-localization_app/README.md

 #### 1-2.
 Date Format

-In English, different date formats are used in defferent countries.
+In English, different date formats are used in different countries.
 In American English, it is MM/DD/YY format, while DD/MM/YY format is used in British English (in Australia as well).

 In order to handle this, I set app's `Locale` with both *language* and *region* (not `Locale('en')`, but `Locale('en', 'GB')` for example), and used `DateFormat` to format date strings in the appropriate locale.